The Chichester areas where Covid rates have risen as lockdown easing is delayed

 Although case rates have predominantly fallen across the country, there are still some areas where coronavirus cases are rising.

-The latest figures show five out of 14 neighbourhoods in the Chichester district still saw a rise in infections in the latest seven-day period, the first week in June.
+The latest figures show seven out of 14 neighbourhoods still saw a rise in infections in the latest seven-day period, the second week in June.